How to save money at the vet

 Incorporate these checks into your regular training sessions.
 Teaching your dog that these examinations are normal parts of life can prevent costly interventions down the road.
 If your dog is difficult to handle, it might require sedation, which adds significantly to your bill.
 While sedation is sometimes necessary, routine procedures like nail trims shouldn't require it.
 Most bird dog owners already do an excellent job of this training, but it's always worth emphasizing its importance.

 Many common pet medications have generic options and can be purchased from online retailers.
 Nearly all states require veterinarians to provide a written prescription if you want to fill it elsewhere.
 Some vets may not love that I’m sharing this advice, mostly because it digs into one of the last high-markup profit centers left in the clinic.
-But the writing’s on the wall, and online pharmacies have poured millions into market share that’s destined to evaporate this revenue stream from veterinary practices.
+But the writing’s on the wall, and online pharmacies have poured millions into market share that’s destined to evaporate this revenue stream from veterinary practices anyway.
+You might as well take advantage of the changing tide.

 Consider your stance on supporting local businesses versus larger online pharmacies, and remember the convenience of obtaining medications directly from your vet, especially when dealing with an illness.
 Additionally, the support you get from your vet regarding these medications can also be worth the markup, as human pharmacists might not be as knowledgeable about how the medications they’re selling to hunting dog owners work in canine patients.